Discover Four Risks Confronting Crypto Custodians

 Evil, not terribly clever.

 Gains from attacks on TradFi yield nothing close to these huge numbers, which is why crypto custodians are such attractive targets.
-This is also why insurance on crypto assets is so vital.
+This is also why crypto insurance is so vital.
 And yet, a tiny proportion of digital assets are insured.

 Evertas is the only dedicated crypto insurance company, and offers A+ rated coverage to crypto custodians intent on protecting their projects and their customers’ assets.
 Contact us to learn how we can work together.